Skip to main content

 The way the young shoot bends is the way the tree will grow

 With a vision to enhance lives, Foundation North takes a regenerative and intergenerational approach to climate action.
 We recognize the impact of human activity on our environment and the planet we all share.
-Our Climate Action plan, which is rooted in Te Tiriti o Waitangi, aligns with our strategy to prioritise equity, social inclusion, and a regenerative environment for future generations.

 Foundation North Climate Action Plan

-Progress Report April 2024 - September 2024
+Progress Report Oct 2024 - March 2025

 This report articulates the actions the Foundation has taken in the last six months across its four climate action levers.
-These levers, which are activated by people across Foundation North’s team, are instrumental in building leadership within the Foundation and working towards our climate action goals.
+These levers, which are activated by staff across Foundation North’s team, are instrumental in building leadership within the Foundation and working towards our climate action goals.

 Investment Lever

-Foundation North’s investment decisions strike a mindful balance between ensuring a good return, meeting our financial return objective, continuing to enable consistent grants to the community, transitioning our portfolio into carbon-neutral investments, and integrating sustainable practices.
-All investments need to align with our Statement of Investment Policies and Objectives prepared by Trustees and reviewed on an annual basis.
+Foundation North’s investment decisions strike a mindful balance between ensuring a return that meets our financial return objective, continuing to enable consistent grants to the community, transitioning our portfolio into carbon-neutral investments, and integrating sustainable practices.

-Operations lever
+Operations Lever

-Granting lever
+Granting Lever

-Collective Action
+Collective Action Lever

 Collective mahi during the reporting period was focused on: